worshamweb/aws-deploying-a-rails-app-to-ecs-with-copilot-tutorial/DEPLOYMENT_TUTORIAL.md

 - Basic command line familiarity (we'll guide you through each command)

 **What you'll learn**:
-- How to deploy applications to the cloud
+- How to deploy serverless containers to AWS Fargate
-- AWS fundamentals (containers, load balancers, auto-scaling)
+- AWS Copilot fundamentals (the easiest way to use ECS)
+- Container orchestration without server management
-- Modern DevOps practices
+- Modern DevOps practices with Infrastructure as Code
-- Cost management in the cloud
+- Cost management for serverless containers

 **Don't worry about**:
 - Breaking anything (we use safe, isolated resources)
-- Costs (tutorial designed for AWS free tier)
+- Server management (Fargate is serverless - AWS handles everything)
 - Complex configurations (Copilot handles the complexity)
+- High costs (small Fargate containers cost ~$9/month, easily cleaned up)

 💡 **Pro tip**: Make sure you've completed all the prerequisite verification steps in the [README](README.md) before starting this deployment tutorial.